Antonio Caro: Colombia-Marlboro

-In 1973 Caro began the Marlboro project aimed at criticizing growing consumerism in Colombia.
-The Colombia-Marlboro project refers to a number of distinct pieces that are redesigns of Marlboro`s trademark logo with "Colombia" put in place of Marlboro.
-One of the most widely known pieces of this project was presented by Caro at Agudelo's gallery and was made from white cardstock and red tissue paper.
-Underneath the piece hung a series of flags with the Marlboro design as well as Caro`s name put in place of the word Marlboro.
+In 1973, Caro began the Marlboro project aimed at criticizing growing consumerism in Colombia.
+The Colombia-Marlboro project refers to a number of distinct pieces that are redesigns of Marlboro's trademark logo with "Colombia" put in place of Marlboro.
+One of the most widely known pieces of this project was presented by Caro at the Agudelo Gallery, made from white cardstock and red tissue paper.
+Underneath the piece hung a series of flags with the Marlboro design as well as Caro's name put in place of the word Marlboro.

 Interpretation of Colombia-Marlboro

 The purpose of Caro`s project was to highlight the growing consumer mentality he was beginning to see expand in Colombia.
 In order to do so he wanted to use the advertising system against major industrial powers.
 Although the project seemingly addresses smokers, the actual intent of the work was pertaining to a larger globalization movement that Caro was passionate about.
 In a statement about the project Caro described some of the main ideas he wished to bring to light "I am not a sociologist, nor a historian, nor any of those things, but I am a myopic; this allows me to see many things from reality like for instance, that in that epoch there were a lot of people selling Marlboro on the street.
 From there came the proposal that consisted in fusing the design of Marlboro and the word Colombia."